-FINANCIAL MANAGEMENT AND BUDGET: The Board will have a standing Budget and Finance Committee which will be tasked with ensuring the school's financial plans are prepared for launch.
+FINANCIAL MANAGEMENT AND BUDGET: The Board has a standing Budget and Finance Committee which is tasked with ensuring the school's financial plans are prepared for launch.
 The school's fiscal year will run from July through June each year, and the final budget will be approved no later than the June Board meeting annually.
-Budgets will be designed to yield positive net income each year to strengthen the school's fund balance.
+Despite all of the changes, Southside Family School continues to remain strong financially.
+Enrollment has held steady and in FY20 our combined ending fund balance was \$390,000 with a FY21 projected balance of \$430,000.
+However, at our February month end projects that our FY21 combined ending fund balance will be \$490,000 leaving our projected FY21 fund balance of 23.7% to end at 26%.